 Here is a brief exploration in the Boston Children’s Museum.
 Use your mouse to scroll.

 Want to know other virtual museum tour in the Boston Children’s Museum? visit the official website.
 Here is the link:

-The Smithsonian National Museum of Natural History virtual tours offers 6 tours: Permanent Exhibits, Current Exhibits, Past Exhibits, Museum Support Center & Research Stations, A few other smithsonian tours, and narrated tours.
+The Smithsonian National Museum of Natural History virtual tours, Virtual Museum Tours for Kids, offers 6 tours: Permanent Exhibits, Current Exhibits, Past Exhibits, Museum Support Center & Research Stations, A few other smithsonian tours, and narrated tours.

 In this virtual museum tour you guide yourself in exploring the rooms.
 You can select specific exhibits and areas in the museum using your own device, desktop computer, laptop, mobile device, and the likes.